National Coffee Day 2018: Where to get free java

 Though true java lovers know that the dreamy drink is worthy of celebration 365 days a year, National Coffee Day is nearly upon us once again.
 On September 29, coffee shops across the country will mark the occasion by giving out free (or discounted) cups of joe.

-Various chains are brewing up tons of deals and steals at participating stores – so get ‘em while they’re hot.
+Various chains and retailers are brewing up tons of deals and steals at participating stores – so get ‘em while they’re hot.

 7-ELEVEN CUSTOMER DRAMATICALLY THROWS ICED COFFEE ON COUNTER AFTER LEARNING PRICE